Views

 - Standard:

-- Best For: Formative assessment or biology unit review
+- Best For: Formative assessment or independent practice

 - Time: 15–20 minutes

-The worksheet features a clear, one-page layout designed for immediate student engagement.
-It includes a sequencing table for five digestive organs and a three-question multiple-choice section focused on the small intestine.
-The use of color-coded organ labels and a clear anatomical illustration provides visual support for diverse learners.
+This single-page resource features a clear, highly visual layout designed for immediate student engagement.
+It includes a sequencing table for five major digestive organs and a three-question multiple-choice section focused specifically on the small intestine.
+The use of color-coded organ labels and a clear anatomical illustration provides excellent visual support.
 A full answer key is provided for rapid grading.

 Standards Alignment

-This resource is aligned to `MS-LS1-3`, which requires students to provide evidence for how the body is a system of interacting subsystems.
+This resource is aligned to MS-LS1-3, which requires students to provide evidence that the body is a system of interacting subsystems composed of groups of cells.
 By sequencing the organs, students demonstrate an understanding of how the digestive tract functions as a continuous, integrated pathway.
 Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 How to Use It

 Use this worksheet as a mid-unit formative assessment after students have been introduced to the major organs.
 It works effectively as a check for understanding during direct instruction or as a quiet independent practice activity.
-Teachers should observe if students struggle with the placement of the pancreas, as this indicates a need for further clarification on accessory organs.
+Teachers should observe if students struggle with the placement of the pancreas, as this indicates a need for further clarification.
 Expected completion time is 15 to 20 minutes.

 Who It's For